worflor/woflo-petsplus-mod/README.md

 # Pets+ dev-0.86-in-the-background (Pets Plus)
-A Minecraft mod that expands tames and trusted mobs to add new twists on vanilla mechanics.
+A standalone client-agnostic Minecraft mod that expands tames and trusted mobs to add new twists on vanilla mechanics.

 ## Pet Roles and Levelling